goldengateknights/charter/charter.md

 The council head is required to attend no less than 90% of their local chapter's classes and events.
 If the council head cannot be present at a class, the LMO must be in attendance, or in extreme circumstances, a designated representative.

 ### 6.2 Local Membership Officers
-Local Membership Officers (LMO's) will review all applications for membership and maintain such records in a digital copy.
+A Local Membership Officer (LMO) will review all applications for membership and maintain such records in a digital copy.
 All hard copies of membership applications will be converted to digital format at the earliest time possible.

 #### 6.2a
 LMO's will also cross reference applying members with other local fantasy organizations including, but not limited to, the 501st Legion and the Rebel Legion.
 This is done to ensure that the applicant is in good standing within the fantasy costuming community and will not inhibit the Golden Gate Knights from performing at any venue.